tansaku/webserver_log_parser/README.md

 ### WebserverLog Class?

 It might make sense to add an additional class to represent the `WebserverLog` separately but probably premature refactoring given the current level of complexity and specified requirements.
+Earlier versions of the  `WebserverLogParser` could be considered to be doing too much in terms of reading the file, and splitting the lines and constructing the main data structure.
+Although a counter argument would be that the `WebServerLogParser` class was way below the 100 line limit that Sandi Metz suggests to be the maximum suggested class size.

+The danger with too many small classes is that it becomes difficult to follow the flow of execution.
+However with good tests and test coverage it is trivial to extract private methods such as the `parse_line` method in the `WebServerLogParser` into a `LineParser` class with "single" responsibility for line parsing.
+This does require it to have a reference to the larger data structure it needs to keep track of the aggregate information, which is maybe hinting at the need for another class.
+The extraction of the `parse_line` private method to a LineParser method has been included, although this has led to a slight drop in performance; it's trade offs all the way.

 ### Performance?